PILOT IMMIGRATION PROGRAMS 2020 – WHAT YOU NEED TO KNOW

 Everybody understands that finding a qualifying job offer being overseas is not an easy task, but it can be done.

-We, at Green Light Canada, processed more than two hundred (200) of successful LMIA’s, qualifying job offers under Pilot immigration programs in the last quarter (Jan to March) of 2020.
+We, at Green Light Immigration, processed more than two hundred (200) of successful LMIA’s, qualifying job offers under Pilot immigration programs in the last quarter (Jan to March) of 2020.

 There is a lot of interesting and important information about immigration options, strategies, and tips that we are willing to share with you.
 Please like and share this post if you’d like us to keep posting.